RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 - Configure storage providers
 - Make more infrastructure decisions

-**Why practice with kubeadm?**

-Both K3s and kubeadm are production-ready, but learning `kubeadm` gives:

-- A deeper understanding of Kubernetes components and how they work together
-- Experience with the standard cluster bootstrap process used in traditional enterprise deployments
-- Knowledge applicable to managed Kubernetes services (EKS, AKS, GKE) which follow similar architectural patterns
-- Skills needed for Kubernetes certifications (CKA, CKAD, CKS)
+Both K3s and kubeadm are production-ready, but learning `kubeadm` provides a deeper understanding of Kubernetes components and how they work together.
+It gives you hands-on experience with the standard cluster bootstrap process used in traditional enterprise deployments.
+This knowledge is directly applicable to managed Kubernetes services like EKS, AKS, and GKE, which follow similar architectural patterns.
+Additionally, mastering `kubeadm` provides the skills needed for Kubernetes certifications such as CKA, CKAD, and CKS.

 ## Preparing the nodes

 To practice with `kubeadm`, you need multiple nodes.
 One approach would be to work with multiple physical computers.
-For instance, there are many tutorials on the web explaining how to create Kubernetes clusters using Raspberry Pis.
+For instance, there are many tutorials on the web explaining how to create Kubernetes clusters using Raspberry Pi.
 But for learning and potentially also for work, I think it's best to use virtual machines.
-I think using virtual machines allows you to delete and recreate nodes more freely, to focus on the objective to study Kubernetes, and it doesn't require dedicating physical space and purchasing additional hardware (assuming that you have at least one good development computer).
+Using virtual machines allows you to delete and recreate nodes more freely, to focus on the objective to study Kubernetes, and it doesn't require dedicating physical space and purchasing additional hardware (assuming that you have a good development computer).
 In the past I used `Virtual Box` to create virtual machines on Ubuntu, but after reading a little on today's options, I decided to use `virt-manager` instead.

 For this exercise, I am using a **Lenovo P15 Gen 1** with 12 CPU cores, 32GB of RAM, 2.6 TB SSD, and running **Ubuntu Desktop 24.04**.